Safeguarding

 • Road, rail and water safety

-• Medical needs and disability
+• Medical needs and disabilities

-• Children accessing age inappropriate content
+• Children accessing age-inappropriate content

-• Appropriate adults – safer recruitment
+• Appropriate adults – safer recruitment and ‘safe people’ in school

 • Bullying, including cyberbullying